 Miguel Angel Santos

-Before joining the field of international development, Miguel worked for ten years in corporate finance and business development in Latin America, performing as Director of Finance for the Cisneros Group of Companies (1997-2003), Head of Corporate Finance for Mercantil Servicios Financieros (2005-2007), and Business Vice-President for Sony Pictures and Entertainment Latin America (2008-2009).
-At that point, he decided to switch tracks and get involved in development economics.
+Before joining the field of development economics, Miguel held executive roles in corporate finance and business development in Latin America for a decade, performing as Director of Finance for the Cisneros Group of Companies (1997-2003), Head of Corporate Finance for Mercantil Servicios Financieros (2005-2007), and Business Vice-President for Sony Pictures and Entertainment Latin America (2008-2009).

 |Current Research/Projects||Areas of Expertise|

 |Macroeconomic Stability & Long-Term Growth in Jordan||Structural Transformation|

 - Kasoolu, S., Hausmann, R., O'Brien, T. & Santos, M.A, 2019.
 Female Labor in Jordan: A Systematic Approach to the Exclusion Puzzle.
 Center for International Development Faculty Working Paper No. 365, Harvard University.

 - Hausmann, R., O'Brien, T., Santos, M.A., Grisanti, A., Kasoolu, S., Taniparti, N., Tapia, J., & Villasmil, R., 2019.
 Jordan: The Elements of a Growth Strategy.
 Center for International Development Faculty Working Paper No. 346.

 - Barrios, D. & Santos, M.A., 2019.
 "Is There Life After Ford?"
 In City Design, Planning, & Poicy Innovations: The Case of Hermosillo.
 Inter-American Development Bank, pp. 131-53.